Wicked on Broadway: A Review

 Don’t we all love ourselves an anti-hero and a rebel?
 Don’t we all want to be one deep inside of us?
-If you want to meet one of Broadway’s finest head over to BroadwayPass and grab yourselves a ticket to the Land of Oz to meet Elphaba, the Wicked Witch of the West.
+Wicked on Broadway provides just that!
+If you want to meet one of the finest on stage head over to BroadwayPass and grab yourselves a ticket to the Land of Oz to meet Elphaba, the Wicked Witch of the West.

-“Wicked” is the fifth longest-running musical on Broadway.
+“Wicked” on Broadway is the fifth longest-running musical.
 It premiered in October 2003 at the Gershwin Theatre.
-It is one of the standard-bearers of Broadway – it is the fifth longest-running, surpassing “Les Misérables” on October 28, 2019, with its 6,681st performance.
+Wicked is one of the standard-bearers of Broadway – it is the fifth longest-running, surpassing “Les Misérables” on October 28, 2019, with its 6,681st performance.
 It is one of only three Broadway shows to gross over $1 billion (the other two being “The Phantom of the Opera” and “The Lion King”).
 It ranks second only behind the “Lion King”.

 The musical is based on Gregory Maguire’s novel “Wicked: The Life and Times of the Wicked Witch of the West”.
 The lyrics are by Stephen Schwartz and book by Winnie Holzman.